stilljake/serverless-munki/README.md

 }
 ```

-Now we can change in to the terraform directory and check our Terraform plan.
+Now we can change in to the `terraform/` directory and check our Terraform plan.

 ```bash
 cd terraform